Consistent Online Gaussian Process Regression Without the Sample Complexity Bottleneck: Introduction

 \section{Introduction}

-Gaussian process regression \citep{rasmussen2004gaussian}, (kriging \citep{krige1951statistical}) is a framework for nonlinear nonparametric Bayesian inference widely used in chemical processing \citep{kocijan2016modelling}, robotics \citep{deisenroth2015gaussian}, and machine learning \citep{rasmussen2004gaussian}, among other applications.
+Gaussian process regression \citep{rasmussen2004gaussian}, or kriging \citep{krige1951statistical}, is a framework for nonlinear nonparametric Bayesian inference widely used in chemical processing \citep{kocijan2016modelling}, robotics \citep{deisenroth2015gaussian}, and machine learning \citep{rasmussen2004gaussian}, among other applications.
 Unfortunately, in the batch setting, its complexity scales cubically $N^3$ with the training sample size $N$.
 Moreover, in the online/stochastic setting where the total number of training samples may be infinite $N\rightarrow \infty $ or samples continually arrive in a streaming fashion, this complexity tends to infinity.
 Thus, popular perception is that GPs cannot work online.
-In this work, we upend this perception by developing a method that approximately preserves the distributional properties of GPs in the online setting while yielding a worst-case complexity that is sample size independent, and is instead determined by the metric entropy of the feature space \citep{zhou2002covering}.
+In this work, we upend this perception by developing a method that approximately preserves the distributional properties of GPs in the online setting while yielding a worst-case {per-step and per-evaluation} complexity that is sample size independent, and is instead determined by the metric entropy of the feature space \citep{zhou2002covering}.

 Consider the batch setting $N<\infty$.
 The complexity bottleneck comes from the posterior mean and covariance's dependence on a data matrix, or kernel dictionary, that accumulates all past observations.
-To address this memory explosion, one must choose a subset of $M<<N$ possible model points from the training set and ``project the posterior distribution" onto the ``subspace" defined by these samples.
+To address this memory explosion, one must choose a subset of $M\ll N$ possible model points from the training set and ``project the posterior distribution" onto the ``subspace" defined by these samples.
 Various criteria for projection have been proposed based on information gain \citep{seeger2003fast}, greedy compression \citep{smola2001sparse}, Nystr{\"o}m sampling \citep{williams2001using}, probabilistic criteria \citep{solin2014hilbert,mcintire2016sparse,bauer2016understanding}, and many others \citep{bui2017streaming}.
-Unfortunately, when $N\rightarrow\infty$, all of these methods fail to attain the Bayesian notion of optimality known as \emph{asymptotic posterior consistency} \citep{barron1999consistency,ghosal2000convergence}.
+Unfortunately, {to the best of our knowledge}, when $N\rightarrow\infty$ {and samples are observed sequentially, i.e., for the online setting, all of these methods lack any (even approximate) notion of optimality, which for posterior inference is } known as \emph{asymptotic posterior consistency} \citep{barron1999consistency,ghosal2000convergence}.
 Posterior consistency means that the empirical distribution tends to its population counterpart, and hence the Gaussian mean and covariance tend to their Bayesian ground truth, as the sample size tends to infinity.

 Now, let's shift focus to GPs in the online setting \citep{roberts2013gaussian}.
 When written in a sequential manner, the posterior mean and covariance updates are parametrized by a kernel dictionary that grows by one every time a new sample arrives.
 Clearly, this is untenable for situations where samples arrive ad infinitum.
 The question, then, is how to selectively retain a subset of past training examples to ensure the posterior distribution nearly locks onto the population probability measure, while bringing the memory under control.